seamplex/libreblackjack-v01/README.md

 $ make check
 ```

-The subdirectory `players` contains some automatic players that play against LibreBlackjack.
-These players are coded in different languages and communicate with LibreBlackjack in a variety of ways in order to illustrate the design basis:
+The subdirectory `players` contains some automatic players that play against Libre Blackjack.
+These players are coded in different languages and communicate with Libre Blackjack in a variety of ways in order to illustrate the design basis:

  * [00-internal](players/00-internal) uses the internal player that defaults to playing one million hands of basic strategy
- * [02-always-stand](players/02-always-stand), using the UNIX tool `yes` this player always says “stand” into the standard output (which is piped to libreblackjack’s standard input) no matter what the cards are
+ * [02-always-stand](players/02-always-stand), using the UNIX tool `yes` this player always says “stand” into the standard output (which is piped to `blackjack`’s standard input) no matter what the cards are
  * [05-no-bust](players/05-no-bust) is a PERL-based player does not bust (i.e. hits if the hard total is less than twelve) that receives the cards through the standard input but draws or stands using a FIFO to talk back to the dealer
  * [08-mimic-the-dealer](players/08-mimic-the-dealer) follows what the dealer does (i.e. hits soft seventeens).
 It is implemented in AWK using two FIFOs.
  * [20-basic-strategy](players/20-basic-strategy) derives the basic strategy from scratch in less than one minute by creating all the possible combination of hitting/standing/doubling/pairing strategies in an ASCII text file that the internal player can read and use.